-3. if the EAS is authorized to declare T-EAS information, then the EES shall;

-a. send successful declaration response message to S-EAS;
+3. if the EAS is authorized to declare T-EAS information, then the EES shall send successful declaration response message to S-EAS.

-b. additionally, the S-EES determines the T-EES based on the declared T-EAS information and may notify the EEC using the Eees_ACREvents_Notify service operation as specified in 3GPP TS 24.558 [14].

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body.

 5.9.2.3 Eees_AppContextRelocation_ACRDetermination_Request